AMWA-TV/is-device-configuration/docs/Backup & restore.md

 Devices MUST allow fully restoring backups created from a `compatible revision`.

-Devices MUST allow an `incomplete restore` of backups when the validation response has at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.
+Devices MUST allow an `incomplete restore` of backups when the validation response has at least one role path `status` of `Ok` when supplying the `allowIncomplete` argument of `true` in the request.

 Devices MUST allow a `complete restore` of `modified backups` when all the role paths have an `Ok` status in the validation response.

-Devices MUST allow an `incomplete restore` of `modified backups` when the validation response has at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.
+Devices MUST allow an `incomplete restore` of `modified backups` when the validation response has at least one role path `status` of `Ok` when supplying the `allowIncomplete` argument of `true` in the request.

 If devices require a system reboot in order to apply a `complete restore` or an `incomplete restore` then they MUST perform this immediately after responding to the restore request.